JRSkates/bank-tech-test/README.md

 ### My Approach

-- I started with a simple planning session, picking apart the syntax within the breif to identify where each element might fit
+- I started with a simple planning session, picking apart the syntax within the breif to identify where each element might fit.
+- My initial diagram can be found in the main directory: initial-diagram.png - along with the Excalidraw file I created using the VSCode Excalidraw Extension.
 - I settled on two classes: Transaction and Account.
-- The first of these deals with the actual inputs, so whether that be a Deposit or Withdrawal it will still need an amount and a date
+- The first of these deals with the actual inputs, so whether that be a Deposit or Withdrawal it will still need an amount and a date.
 - Account allows you to deposit and withdraw these Transaction objects.
 It handles that logic and stores them so all of these transactions can be called back with the printStatment() method - formatted to match the brief.
 - The applicaiton is run from a third file: main.js.
-Within there we have a simple function which welcomes the user and allows them to interact with the application in a REPL
+Within there we have a simple function which welcomes the user and allows them to interact with the application in a REPL.
-- All these classes were test driven and I have managed to get 100% coverage - I didn play around with some test for main.js however there were no meaningful tests I could get working without causing issues around the test suite not exiting
+- All these classes were test driven and I have managed to get 100% coverage - I did play around with some test for main.js however there were no meaningful tests I could get working without causing issues around the test suite not exiting.

 ### Code elements of note

 - I added two empty constructors within each Transaction object: type and currentBalance.
-This means when they are passed into the Account object we can conditionally update these elements to help us: identity what type of transaction it is, Deposit or Withdrawal, and to keep a running total of the overall balance at the time of that particular transaction
+This means when they are passed into the Account object we can conditionally update these elements to help us: identity what type of transaction it is, Deposit or Withdrawal, and to keep a running total of the overall balance at the time of that particular transaction.
 - For the date element of the transaction I created a function called formatDate which takes a new Date object and formats it properly.
-This means users do not need to worry about manually entering the date, it will simply use the inbuilt JS Date object to that that info
+This means users do not need to worry about manually entering the date, it will simply use the inbuilt JS Date object to extract today's date and format it correctly.
 - I added a conditonal to withdraw on the Account class that does not let the user withdraw more money then they have in their account.
 - The printStatement method formats each transaction saved within the transactions array, using the transaction.type as a conditional - as the formatting is different for a Deposit and a Withdrawl.
-They are all concatenated with a line break and console.logged
+They are all concatenated with a line break and console.logged.